 For this research we made four cases with different materials.

-BASE CASE: In base case, the building with present material was considered.
-Single glazed glass windows, 9’’ thick brick masonry walls and concrete roof with mud and bitumen coating are used in this building.
+BASE CASE: In base case, the building with present construction material was considered.
+Single glazed glass windows, 9’’ thick brick masonry walls and concrete roof with mud and bitumen coating were used in this building.

-TABLE.1 THERMAL PROPERTIES OF BUILDING MATERIALS BASE CASE [Source: Ecotect 2011 and www.kingspan.com]
+TABLE.1 THERMAL PROPERTIES OF BUILDING MATERIALS (BASE CASE) [Source: Ecotect 2011 and www.kingspan.com]